 - 1. Sources: Applicants may submit utility allowances only from those sources approved by the Authority.
-The Authority will accept utility allowances provided by: - a) Rural Housing Service (RHS) but only if RHS provides financing of the proposed development; - b) The Authority's Contract Administration Division for those developments utilizing HAP contracts; - c) The local public housing authority (PHA) serving the proposed project; or - d) Third party certified utility company estimates only if that utility company will be providing services to the development.
+The Authority will accept utility allowances provided by: - a) Rural Housing Service (RHS) but only for those developments financed by and receiving rental assistance from if RHS.
+A copy of the RHS approved utility allowance must be provided. provides financing of the proposed development; - b) The Authority's Voucher Program Utility Allowances for those developments located in the seven (7) counties which the Authority administers Section 8 Rental Assistance; utilizing HAP contracts; - b)c) HUD Regulated Buildings with 100% project based rental subsidies where the rents and utility allowances are reviewed by HUD each year.
+A copy of the current approved HUD allowance for the development must be provided. - d) The local public housing authority (PHA) serving the proposed project; - e) HUD Utility Schedule Model.
+All utility allowance calculations on the Excel Spreadsheets as part of the HUD Utility Schedule Model must be provided.
+The Authority reserves the right to review all backup date used for calculations; or - d)f) Third party certified utility company estimates only if that utility company will be directly providing services to the development.